tomjoht/documentation-theme-jekyll/content/jekyll-docs/content_reuse/conditional_logic.md

 If you're a technical writer creating different outputs for different audiences, you can do all of this using a combination of Jekyll's Liquid markup and values in your configuration file.

-Note: Definitely check out [Liquid's documentation](http://docs.shopify.com/themes/liquid-documentation/basics) for more details about how to use operators and other liquid markup.
-The notes here are a small, somewhat superficial sample from the site.
+{{alertinfo}} Definitely check out [Liquid's documentation](http://docs.shopify.com/themes/liquid-documentation/basics) for more details about how to use operators and other liquid markup.
+The notes here are a small, somewhat superficial sample from the site.{{end}}

 ## Where to store filtering values

 You can filter content based on values that you have set in your config file or in a file in your _data folder.
 If you set the attribute in your config file, you need to restart the Jekyll server to see the changes.
 If you set the value in a file in your _data folder, you don't need to restart the server when you make changes.

-However, if you're doing conditional filtering, you probably have a different site title (and other elements) as well.
-Since you can't use Liquid markup (to do conditional filtering) in your config file, then most likely you'll want separate config files for the different outputs anyway.
-In that case, storing attributes in your config file might make more sense.
+Therefore it's preferable to store values in your _data file rather than your config file, but do what makes sense to you.

 ## Conditional logic based on config file value